Just like humans, it’s possible for pets to get diabetes.

 Long term diabetes complications in dogs

-Urinary tract infection – diabetic dogs are also more likely to suffer from urinary tract infections as the increase in sugar provides perfect conditions for bacteria to breed.
+Urinary tract infection – Diabetic dogs are also more likely to suffer from urinary tract infections.
+The increase in sugar provides perfect conditions for bacteria to breed.

-Teeth – it is very important to maintain mouth hygiene and clean the teeth of dogs with diabetes, as the increased blood sugar levels in the mouth, means they are more likely to develop mouth infections and gum disease.
+Teeth – It is very important to maintain mouth hygiene and clean the teeth of dogs with diabetes.
+The increased blood sugar levels in the mouth, means they are more likely to develop mouth infections and gum disease.

 Any breed can be affected.
-However, those at increased risk include dachshunds, poodles, miniature schnauzers, cairn terriers and springer spaniels.
+However, those at increased risk include dachshunds, miniature poodles, miniature schnauzers, pugs, cairn terriers, beagles and springer spaniels.